 • Must be a U.S. citizen or permanent legal resident

 • Experience in relevant field

-• Upon return, submit a trip report, recommendations form, questionnaire, timesheet, and expense report
+• Submit a trip report, recommendations form, questionnaire, and timesheet

 To apply or receive more information on an assignment:

 Please send your resume/cv and cover letter to email@example.com with the name of the country and the title of the assignment in the subject line.